BOC-Group/developer-examples/nodejs/BPMN-DI_Import/README.md

 How to use

-- navigate to cloned local directory ( eg. "cd C:\Hg\BPMN-DI_Import")
+- navigate to cloned local directory ( eg. "cd C:\git\BPMN-DI_Import")
 - Install dependencies: `npm install`
-- Edit the variables to suit your current projekt-
+- Edit the variables to suit your current project-
 -- repoid
 -- groupid
 -- user